 Metadata and Reserved Names

 Every stream in Event Store has metadata associated with it.
-Event Store allows you to change some values in the metadata, and you can write your own additional data into stream metadata (such as how often to snapshot for your own code).
+Event Store allows you to change some values in the metadata, and you can write your own data into stream metadata that you can refer to in your code.

-All internal data used by Event Store will is prefixed with a
+All internal data used by Event Store is prefixed with a

 $ character (for example